borisschapira/boris.schapira.dev/2012/05/2012-05-30-sudweb2012-opera-dragonfly-search-form-is-great.md

   - Sud Web 2012
 ---

 _I had planned for several months to go to Toulouse for the [SudWeb Conference and Workshops](http://sudweb.fr/2012/), and I had even proposed a subject.
-Even if my submission had not been selected, I was very proud to go there and meet people united by the common values of Web Standards, innovation, agility&#8230; and long story short, [I finaly became a speacker](http://sudweb.fr/2012/talk/mise-en-place-dune-strategie-de-performance-en-entreprise/ "Sud Web 2012 - &quot;Mettre en place une stratégie de Performance Web en entreprise&quot; par Boris Schapira") (but that's another story)_
+Even if my submission had not been selected, I was very proud to go there and meet people united by the common values of Web Standards, innovation, agility… and long story short, [I finaly became a speacker](http://sudweb.fr/2012/talk/mise-en-place-dune-strategie-de-performance-en-entreprise/ "Sud Web 2012 - &quot;Mettre en place une stratégie de Performance Web en entreprise&quot; par Boris Schapira") (but that's another story)_

 <!-- more -->